c12i/akan-name-generataor/README.md

 * Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened
 * Step 3 : Open the index.html file to view the application on your preferred web browser
 ## Known Bugs
-* Formula provided to determine day of birth shows inconsistency in its results
+* Formula provided to determine day of birth shows inconsistency in its results (Bug fixed)
 ## Technologies Used
 * HTML
 * CSS